Welcome to the International Cookie Exchange hosted by Sarah from Curious Cuisiniere and Camilla from Culinary Adventures with Camilla!

 Topping:

-Bake in preheated oven until lightly golden, about 20 minutes.
+- Bake in preheated oven until just set and very lightly golden on the bottom, about 10-12 minutes.

 Sarah | Curious Cuisiniere